anakarinarm/anakarinarm.github.io/content/en/authors/admin/_index.md

 I am a physical oceanographer interested in the interactions between ocean and atmospheric flows and topography.
 In particular, I use numerical models and laboratory scale models to investigate the role that topography plays in facilitating cross-shelf exchanges of water, nutrients, carbon and dissolved gases.

-I am part of the [Ocean-Atmosphere Interaction group](http://grupo-ioa.atmosfera.unam.mx/index.php/) at (Centro de Ciencias de la Atmósfera)[https://www.atmosfera.unam.mx/].
+I am part of the [Ocean-Atmosphere Interaction group](http://grupo-ioa.atmosfera.unam.mx/index.php/) at [Centro de Ciencias de la Atmósfera](https://www.atmosfera.unam.mx/).
 Before, I did my Ph.D. at the Mesoscale Ocean and Atmospheric Dynamics Group under the supervision of [Professor Susan Allen](https://www.eoas.ubc.ca/~sallen/) at the [University of British Columbia](https://www.eoas.ubc.ca/).